rotundasoftware/cartero-node-hook/README.md

 ### h = hook( viewDirPath, outputDirPath, options );

-`viewDirPath` and `outputDirPath` are the absolute paths to your views directory and cartero output directory, respectively, as passed into cartero at build time. `options` may contain a `outputDirPath`, which is base url corresponding to the cartero output directory (default `'/'`).
+`viewDirPath` and `outputDirPath` are the absolute paths to your views directory and cartero output directory, respectively, as passed into cartero at build time. `options` may contain `outputDirPath`, which is base url corresponding to the cartero output directory relative to the domain root (default `'/'`).

 ### h.getViewAssetHTMLTags( viewPath, cb )